This post about performance review goals examples was originally published in October 2021. It was updated with new information in September 2023.

 Developing employees’ critical thinking skills is a key part of their overall professional development.
 Strong critical thinking skills make employees better problem solvers, communicators, and strategists.
 Critical thinkers are able to challenge existing processes, obtain leadership buy-in, and make impactful changes.

 Critical thinking goals will vary depending on the role.
-Regardless, these review goals typically result in deeper levels of knowledge and innovative solutions:
+Regardless, these work evaluation goals typically result in deeper levels of knowledge and innovative solutions:

 - Explain the various processes your team uses in very simple terms.